K-99:

 remember, we don't know for sure whether there is always

-a solution!
 Write a predicate that calculates a numbering scheme

 for a given tree.
 What is the solution for the larger